mallorbc/Finetune_LLMs/README.md

 3. Sufficiently modern version of docker(when in doubt update to latest)
 4. nvidia-docker to allow GPU passthrough the the docker container.
 See install guide [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)
 5. Make sure you have the lastest nvidia drivers installed.
 Check out the tool [here](https://www.nvidia.com/download/index.aspx)

+### Usage

+1. First, build the docker image by running ```build_image.sh```.
+If you recieve an error about not being able to find the docker image, update to a newer cuda version.
+The images are periodically depreacated.
+Then open a PR so you can fix this issue for others.
+Building the docker image can take many minutes.
+2. Run ```run_image.sh```.
+This script runs the docker image that was just built and mounts the current directory to ```/workspace``` inside of the docker container.
+All GPUs in the system will be passed through.
+Additionally, to prevent downloading models each time this container is ran, your ```.cache``` will also be passed through.
+3. This image can now be used for finetuning a model with GPUs, or for using DeepSpeed inference.
+Navigate to another folder for more information